Génie Hydro | Consulting en Ressources Hydriques

 Figure 3 Newly constructed diversion structure and the diversion tunnel

-Figures 4, 5, and 6 demonstrate the representation of banks along the given reach
+Figures 4, 5, and 6 illustrate the representation of riverbanks along the specified reach.

 Data

-Figures 7 and 8 indicate representation of the riverbed, the right and the left banks of the river
+Figures 7 and 8 illustrate the representation of the riverbed, as well as the right and left banks of the river.

 Figure 8 Bank vegetation cover of the river (represent 60-70%)

-Running the model using the data given above shown step by step in this video link
+The process of running the model using the data described above is demonstrated step-by-step in the following video: video link

 The Result